Supported content from City St George's, University of London Journalism Department

 So, you’ve put together your application for a journalism MA course and have now been invited for an interview.
 Usually, as journalists we’re used to being the ones asking the questions — so how’s best to prepare for your turn in the hot seat?

-To help you on your way, we’ve asked lecturers and students from City, University of London, one of the UK’s leading courses, to run through what happens on the day and how you can give yourself the best chance of success.
+To help you on your way, we’ve asked lecturers and students from City St George’s, University of London, one of the UK’s leading journalism departments, to run through what happens on the day and how you can give yourself the best chance of success.

 When Will I Be Invited To An Interview?